acorn-io/acorn-oss-workshop/votingapp.md

 ![Architecture](./images/votingapp/architecture.png)

+Note: the VotingApp is hosted in GitLab in [https://gitlab.com/voting-application](https://gitlab.com/voting-application)

 Let's give a quick overview of each microservice of the application:

 - vote-ui is a web UI built with VueJS, it allows a user to choose an item between Cats and Dogs